richardtynan/thornsec/README.md

 # Want to contribute?

 1. What command should a sysadmin run to check if there is an issue?
-2. What should the ouput of that command be if the test is passed or failed?
+2. What should the output of that command be if the test is passed or failed?
 3. Bonus points: what command should a sysadmin run to resolve the issue?

 If you can answer the first 2 questions then get in touch or write the appropriate test for inclusion into the codebase.
 If you can answer question 3 thats even better!